 Each class forms an organization to provide service to its members and the college.

 The class officer election will be held at the beginning of the school year.

-The class officer election will be field at the beginning of the school year.

 PRESIDENT:

 VICE PRESIDENT:

 SECRETARY:

 TREASURER:

 HISTORIAN:

 PHARMACY COUNCIL REPS:

 SOCIAL CHAIRS:

 HONOR BOARD REPS:

 DEAN'S STUDENT ADVISORY

 COUNCIL REPS:

 INTERNATIONAL DAY COORDINATORS:

-Classmeister:
+Classmeister